iSOLveIT/protege_owl/_sources/index.rst.txt

 even bother with SHACL?
 There are two reasons that SHACL is essential for real world use of Semantic Web and Knowledge Graph technology:

-1.The need to define constraints that aren’t limited by the Open World Assumption (OWA) and Monotonic reasoning.
+1.The need to define constraints that aren't limited by the Open World Assumption (OWA) and Monotonic reasoning.

 2.The fact that real world data is *messy!*